A mass shooting after a high school commencement ceremony leaves 2 dead, including an 18-year-old graduate - KESQ

 The rest of this week’s high school graduations in the district also have been canceled.

 “We’ve been preparing for an event like this.
-We’ve prepared for it with our partners and hoping that this day would come,” Edwards said.
+We’ve prepared for it with our partners and hoping that this day wouldn’t come,” Edwards said.
 “But it came to Richmond.”

 The-CNN-Wire